bevacqua/grunt-ec2/README.markdown

-`ec2_release_address:ip`|Releases an IP address `ec2_run_instance:name`|Spins up an EC2 instance, gives a name tag and assigns an IP `ec2_setup:name`|Sets up port forwarding, installs `rsync`, `nginx`, `node`, and `pm2` `ec2_shutdown:name`|Terminates an instance, deleting its associated key-pair and IP address `ec2_ssh:name`|Displays a verbose command with which you can establish an `ssh` connection to the instance `ec2_terminate_instance:id`|Terminates an instance `ec2_version:name`|Get the version number currently deployed to production
+`ec2_release_address:ip`|Releases an IP address `ec2_run_instance:name`|Spins up an EC2 instance, gives a name tag and assigns an IP `ec2_setup:name`|Sets up port forwarding, installs `rsync`, `nginx`, `node`, and `pm2` `ec2_shutdown:name`|Terminates an instance, deleting its associated key-pair, IP address, and name tag `ec2_ssh:name`|Displays a verbose command with which you can establish an `ssh` connection to the instance `ec2_terminate_instance:id`|Terminates an instance `ec2_version:name`|Get the version number currently deployed to production